Revelation 3:1-6 “The Church of Sardis: Alive in Name, Dead in Spirit”

 But after 6 years in this church, we barely made any real connections with anyone let alone even a friend.
 But the church was beautiful on the inside and it was small and quaint.
 The perfect setting for a close congregation to get to know people and make friends.

 Then it happened.
 I was told I had to shut down my Bible study.
-The reason…it spoke too much of God’s word and not enough of Catholic doctrine.
+The reason…because it spoke too much of God’s word and not enough of Catholic doctrine.
 This became our last experience in a church of Sardis…beautiful on the outside, but dead on the inside.
 We walked away from the Catholic church and the burdensome yoke of blasphemous Catholic doctrine was thrown off our shoulders for good.

 I was guided by the Holy Spirit to a Christian church filled with people who had the love of Christ in them.
 We were quickly accepted and made more connections and friends in a few months than we did in any Catholic church we ever attended.
 My Bible study was reinvigorated and grew quickly.